Warwick University campus Prague Castle and Charles Bridge Petrov hill in Brno

 My PhD is in structural and algorithmic graph theory.
 A graph is a mathematical object that consists of elements called vertices and links between them called edges.
 For example, the road map in a GPS device in a car is discretized and represented by a graph, i.e. by a list of crossings (vertices) with mutual links (edges).
 A substantial amount of my work during and after my PhD is related to graph colorings, i.e. decompositions of vertices and edges of graphs subject to certain constraints.
 My work in structural graph theory includes a solution of Lovász-Plummer Conjecture and a solution of Steinberg’s Conjecture, which both were included in the list of 100 significant open problems in the book Graph Theory by Bondy and Murty (after 15 years since its publication, only 5 of these 100 problems are fully resolved).
 In relation to computer science applications, I am interested in using graph decompositions and logic methods in algorithm design.

 Most of my current research is related to combinatorial limits.
 The theory of combinatorial limits provides analytic views on large discrete structures and it responds to challenges from computer science where structures such as the graph of internet connections and graphs of social networks (e.g., Facebook, LinkedIn) are enormous.
 The theory opened new links between analysis, combinatorics, ergodic theory, group theory and probability theory.
-For example, one of the major problems on sparse graph limits, the conjecture of Aldous and Lyons, is essentially equivalent to Gromov's question whether all countable discrete groups are sofic.
+For example, the recently refuted conjecture of Aldous and Lyons on sparse graph limits is closely related to Gromov's question whether all countable discrete groups are sofic.
 My work includes applications of analytic methods in extremal combinatorics and it also led to new insights in structural properties of graph limits.

 Highlights from recent work